Colyns History, Family Crest & Coats of Arms

 Some of the Colyns family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Colyns family to the New World and Oceana
+Migration of the Colyns family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Colynss to arrive in North America: Alary Collin who settled in Philadelphia, Pa. in 1774; George Collin settled in Maryland in 1775; Patrick Collin settled in New Castle County, Del. in 1856.